nbybhen/miniDetector/README.md

 # miniDetector
-downDetector but scaled down to terminal
+downDetector but scaled down to terminal. so kawaiiii, right??